vsoch/build-notes/_papers/abate-2013-modular-package-manager.md

  - **package** A software component paired with metadata that describes how to install it on a system.
 Each package can follow a unique development pipeline and even versioning scheme [reference](https://www.youtube.com/watch?v=NSemlYagjIU).
  - [CUDF](https://www.mancoosi.org/cudf/) The Common Upgradeability Description Format, a text file that describes all conflicts, and dependencies based on some user preferences to install software.
 See the {% include term.html key="cudf" %} term page for notes from this paper.
- - [user preference language]() "describes criteria used to determine the best solution"
+ - [user preference language]() Allows to specify a list of criteria (sometimes called measurements) of package selectors, and each has a plus or minus prefix to indicate minimizing or maximizing.

 #### Mancoosi Package Manager (MPM)